metaphysicser/PS-Mixer/README.md

 - Python 3.8
 - Pytorch 1.11.0

-you could run the code to build the environment.
+you could run the following command to build the environment.

 ```shell
 pip install requirements.txt